 What Do Dogs See When They Watch TV?

-But do dogs really watch our TV shows and process what is happening?
-Here is what occurs when your fido watches TV.
+But do dogs watch our TV shows and process what is happening?
+Do they recognize other dogs barking or get scared of loud noises on television shows?
+Here is what occurs when your Fido watches TV.

 What Do Dogs See?

-Contrary to popular belief, dogs cannot see what we do while watching TV.
-Although they cannot see the same as humans do, they can generally recognize what they hear and see.
+Contrary to popular belief, most dogs cannot see what we do while watching TV.
+Canine vision is different than ours, so they cannot see the same as human eyes do.
+However, when dogs watch TV, they can generally recognize what they hear and see.
+This means usually dogs recognize other animals if they are paying attention.

-When humans watch TV, we see a fluid picture across the screen.
+To understand what dogs see when they watch TV, think about what humans see when we watch TV.
+We see a fluid picture across the screen.
 Unlike humans, dogs do not see a consistent vision of television, but they typically see a flickering image.
+This is especially true of older TVs, on which there is much less fluid motion than in real life.
 More modern televisions like HD/4K ones are a lot more fluid for our furry friends as they refresh at a quicker rate.
+These high-resolution pictures are making it easier for dogs to watch TV with their humans!

-Our four-legged friends do have a preference in subject matter for television shows – they love watching shows about dogs.
-Pups are more attentive to shows that feature barks, whines, and praising.
+Our four-legged friends do have favorites in the subject matter for television shows – they love watching shows about dogs.
+Dogs prefer and are more attentive to shows that feature animals, barks, whines, and praise.

 Do Dogs Enjoy TV?

 Different personalities will react differently to television.
 Some are more reactive to television shows than others, depending on the breed.
 For example, herding breeds watch TV more intently than others as they were born to observe moving objects.
-Some dogs are more prone than others to react.
+Some dogs are more prone than others to react, especially when they see other dogs on the TV.
+For these dogs, watching TV might be too stressful as they have difficulty differentiating between a real animal vs. animals on the TV.

-Try different television shows with your dog to see which they are more excited about.
+Try different television shows with your dog to see which ones they are more excited about.
 Maybe even leave a channel on when you leave home to try soothing their anxiety.
 Every doggy reacts differently to stimuli, so it is unclear whether all dogs enjoy TV or not.
 By testing out the theory, you can try catering to your furry friend’s needs.
+If your dog is reactive or sensitive to the TV, perhaps talk to a dog trainer to help condition them to be able to join you for movie night!